QARANC.co.uk British Legion Poppy Appeal

 The RAF Squadron 232 were forced to move to Sumatra on the 10 February and the Commanding Officer of Singapore Garrison, General Percival, knew that this marked the end of British rule.
 His priority became to evacuate as many women still nursing at the hospitals and 20 civilian nurses were evacuated on the Wu Sueh.
 On the 11 February half of the nurses on the Island sailed on the cargo ship Empire Star.
 No member of the QAIMNS would leave and the Principal Matron, Miss Jones, had to choose who would leave for safety and who would stay behind.
 The Empire Star was packed with 2150 people mostly in the hold and Captain Capon managed to guide the ship to the safety of Batavia harbour despite attacks by Japanese bombers and many soldiers on deck died under their machine gun fire.

-Life in the hospitals became more strained with the fear of an imminent invasion, increased wounded being admitted and the reduced staff after the evacuation of 50% of the female nurses.
+Life became more strained with the fear of an imminent invasion, increased wounded being admitted and the reduced staff after the evacuation of 50% of the female nurses.
 Things were made worse when locals abandoned their posts and nursing staff had to undertake additional roles and activities like cooking.
 Surgeons operated round the clock to cope with the wounded soldiers and civilians from bomb injuries.

 On the 12 February 1942 smaller boats were made available in an effort to evacuate more female nurses.
 This included the Vyner-Brooke that evacuated 65 Australian Army Nursing Service (AANS) Sisters.
 Sadly she was later sunk with the loss of 12 of the Sisters.

-Friday the 13th 1942 saw more nurses and VADs being able to sail from Singapore aboard the Tien Kwang, Kuala and the Mata Hari.
+Friday the 13th 1942 saw more of them and VADs being able to sail from Singapore aboard the Tien Kwang, Kuala and the Mata Hari.
 Before they could sail they were dive bombed by Japanese planes and many more lives were lost.
 Their bad luck continued when they sailed into a fleet of Japanese boats that were on their way to invade Sumatra.
 The Captains were able to evade the fleet by hiding in the lee of the surrounding islands.

-Other ships fared no better and many were destroyed in the minefields and also attacked by Japanese planes.
+Other ships fared no better and many were destroyed in the minefields and also attacked by planes.
 Many of those that did survive were lost at sea.

 BMH Singapore War Atrocities